Anastasia-Labs/midgard/non-tech-docs/midgard-non-technical.typ

   - Watchers are like undercover inspectors who keep an eye on the Operators to ensure no one is cheating.

-  - If they spot any suspicious activity, they raise a red flag (submit a “*fraud  proof*”) to challenge the Operator’s actions.
+  - They are incentivized to raise a red flag (submit a “*fraud  proof*”) if they spot any suspicious activity that challenges the Operator’s actions.

   - If the fraud proof is valid, the bad update is canceled, and the Operator may face penalties.

 +  *Fraud Proofs*

-  - A fraud proof is basically evidence that something went wrong with the transactions.
+  - A fraud proof is evidence provided by Watchers to prove that a transaction or state update is invalid.

   - During a designated challenge period, Watchers can submit fraud proofs to contest invalid state commitments.

   - If a fraud proof is validated, the fraudulent update is undone and penalizes the dishonest Operator and they may lose their bond.

 +  *State Management – Keeping Track*

-  - Midgard uses a smart system to keep track of all transactions and states (like the current traffic conditions).
+  - Instead of storing every single transaction in detail, Midgard uses compact cryptographic summaries *(Merkle roots)* to represent the current state, incoming transactions, and the next state.

-  - Instead of storing every single transaction in detail, Midgard creates a secure and concise summary using *Merkle roots*.
-This ensures everything stays organized and secure without handling every tiny detail.
+  This creates a secure and concise summary which ensures everything stays efficiently organized and secure without handling every tiny detail.

 +  *Optimistic Rollup*